 Actuarial valuations involve estimates of the value of reported amounts and assumptions about the probability of events far into the future.
 Actuarially determined amounts are subject to continual revision as actual results are compared to past expectations and new estimates are made about the future.
 Actuarial calculations are based on the benefits provided under the terms of the substantive plan in effect at the time of each valuation, and reflect a long-term perspective.
 Consistent with that perspective, actuarial methods and assumptions used include techniques that are designed to reduce short-term volatility in actuarial accrued liabilities and the actuarial value of assets.

-The funded status as of December 31, 2010, the most recent valuation date, is as follows:
+The funded status as of December 31, 2011, under the two separate actuarial valuations, is presented as follows: